Nathan H. Lents: Media coverage

 Lents has appeared on television, radio, and news articles commenting about forensic science, human evolution, and other science issues.
 His television appearances have included The Today Show, 48 Hours, The Whole Story with Anderson Cooper (CNN), Access Hollywood, The Brian Lehrer Show, BBC World Service Television, and Al Jazeera.

 Lents's work has been quoted by various publications, including the Associated Press, Vice, The New York Times, Scientific American and others.
 His blog has been quoted by USA Today, the Daily Mirror, the Daily Mail, The Daily Telegraph, New York Magazine, the New York Post, IFL Science, People Magazine, and was mentioned on Live with Kelly and Ryan.

 Personal life

-Lents and his husband Oscar live in Queens and have two children.
+Lents and his husband Oscar live in Queens and have two children adopted from foster care.

 In an April 2020 article for Psychology Today, Lents chronicled his personal battle with COVID-19.